-Sandy Blaine is an author and expert wellness consultant who works with the deep connection between physical health and emotional well-being.
-Based in the San Francisco Bay Area, she recently completed her Masters of Applied Positive Psychology at the University of Pennsylvania.
-Her work draws on the power of positive psychology — the science of happiness and a meaningful life – in conjunction with wellness and mind/body integration to help people realize their highest potential and create greater well-being, fulfillment and happiness in their lives.
+Sandy Blaine is a well-being consultant, speaker and writer with expertise in the intersection between positive psychology, mind-body science and holistic wellness.
+Based in the San Francisco Bay Area, she has worked with high-profile tech and wellness companies on well-being curricula and wellness program development.
+Sandy earned her Masters of Applied Positive Psychology at the University of Pennsylvania and her work draws on the power of positive psychology — the science of well-being — in conjunction with holistic wellness and mind-body integration to help people, organizations and communities grow their well-being and realize their highest potential.

-As part of her master’s program coursework, Sandy was one of four students selected to participate in a semester-long service learning project working with the Republic of Ireland’s National Health Service to advise them on incorporating positive psychology into their country-wide Healthy Ireland Initiative.
-She specifically worked within her specialty, mind/body integration, developing and proposing scalable positive-psychology-based wellness recommendations.
+While at Penn, Sandy was one of four graduate students selected to collaborate on an in-depth consulting project with the country of Ireland’s national health service, and spent a semester advising them on incorporating positive psychology concepts, tools and resources into the Healthy Ireland Initiative they were developing.
+She designed scalable positive-psychology-based programs and proposed messaging recommendations for the Initiative, many of which were incorporated when it was successfully rolled out country-wide later that year.
 Being invited to work on a project with the potential to positively impact the well-being of an entire country was the opportunity of a lifetime, and is one of Sandy’s proudest and most fulfilling accomplishments.